stkptr/basename/README.md

 There are actually 3 programs in this repository; `name`, `hyphenate`, and `parse`. `name` generates base names from decimal integers. `hyphenate` parses base names and prints them out with hyphens in between each root. `parse` parses base names and converts them into decimal integers.

-The purpose of the project is to see how fast it can reasonably be made without platform-specific optimizations like SIMD or GPU, or parallelization.
+The purpose of the project is to see how fast it can reasonably be made without platform-specific optimizations like SIMD, GPU, or parallelization.

 ## Compiling and usage